-Why Alpha Rolls can Worsen your Dog's Behavior
+Why Alpha Rolls Can Make Your Dog's Behavior Worse

-Your partner, getting increasingly frustrated decides to let Fido know in no uncertain terms, that this type of behavior is not ok.
+Your partner, getting increasingly frustrated decides to let Peanut know in no uncertain terms, that this type of behavior is not ok.
 He grabs him by the arms and rolls him on his back and leans over him and tells him “NO!” firmly and loudly.
-Fido is shocked into stillness for a moment and once he goes completely still, he is allowed up.
+Peanut is shocked into stillness for a moment and once he goes completely still, he is allowed up.

 What just happened here?